tomgreener/browser-react/README.md

 - `css-mqpacker` - combines same media query rules into one (for neatness)
 - `postcss-combine-duplicated-selectors` - combines duplicated selectors into one
 - `cssnano` - minifies

+## Anything else to come?
+Some things I may add in future are:

+- Seperate `vendor.js` script containing `react`, `react-dom` and `react-router` packages
+- Add Webpack name hashing to allow caching of scripts